 From 2010 to 2014, we were a member of the Banking Commission and the Global Steering Committee, and chaired the UNEP FI European Task Force.

 UNEP FI Principles for Responsible Banking

-Eurobank is among the founding signatories of the Principles for Responsible Banking, committing to play an active role in implementing the UN Global Sustainable Development Goals (SDGs) and the Paris Agreement on Climate Change.
+In September 2019, Eurobank signed the Principles for Responsible Banking (PRB).
+This solidifies our commitment to undertake an active role in the pursuit of the UN Sustainable Development Goals (SDGs) and the Paris Agreement on climate change.

 The Principles for Responsible Banking:

 - Set the framework for the future development of a sustainable banking system with a strong positive mark on society and the environment.

 - Are supported by over 200 banks around the world.

 - Were shaped by the global banking industry through the United Nations Environment Programme Finance Initiative (UNEP FI).

 - Signal the start of the most significant partnership to date between the global banking industry and the UN.